WindyLH07/docs/pages/katalon-analytics/docs/test-management-overview.md

         Green dot = passed test

-        The size of the dot represents the number of tests (e.g., the bigger the dot is, the more tests are).
+        The bigger the dot is, the more tests were executed.

 * The list of all test cases in details (Name, Status, Maintainer, Last Test Run, Average Duration, Flakiness, Requirements).